 “I met Michael Robinet one year before the onset of the global Crisis.
 It was the best year of my life.
 It was the only year worth remembering.
 The Crisis destroyed everything else.
 I thought love dried up years ago like a desiccated corpse.
 At my age something as precious as love seemed impossible.
 I’m seventy-five, active and healthy; but still seventy-five.
 Mike is sixty, a relative juvenile compared to me.
 He is athletic and very beautiful.
 I am not!
-He is also good natured and protective; but no one could protect any of us from the Crisis.
+He is also good-natured and protective; but no one could protect any of us from the Crisis.
 I am Doctor Lydia Thornwall and I am responsible… responsible for everything!”

-Lydia Thornwall was a neuroscientist.
+Lydia Thornwall was a neuro-scientist.
 She was studying the effects of aging on the brain, especially as it related to dementia and Alzheimer’s disease.
 The work was very intense and she needed a break so she took a Virtual Trip to the Retro Club where she could get a jolt of brain-boost.

 The Club was a neon amusement park.
 It brought back memories of a wild period when she explored the parameters of sex and drugs.
 At the time she told herself it was an analytical investigation, but with age she knew she was just having fun.
-Now, she was the oldest person in the Club.
+Now… she was the oldest person in the Club.
 She still reveled in the culture of youth.
 She could flip back in time and experience the thrills of abandonment to prurient desires.
 Her recent discovery of a new brain-gene could wait awhile longer.
 She needed to experience a wave of ecstasy.
 She met Michael at the roundabout on the second floor.

 The night poured into Lydia like a flood of Lysergic Acid.
 The walls melted and she awoke cradled in the arms of Michael Robinet.
 Love burrowed into her psyche like a velvet hummingbird probing a Venus Flytrap.
 That night, Lydia felt a fortress of solitude crumbling from within.
 The Venus Flytrap was deflowered and Lydia broke free from the prison of time.
-From that moment, Lydia was bound to Michael.
+From that moment, Lydia was bonded to Michael.

 She returned to her laboratory on clouds of scented bouquets.
 She also had an added gift: the solution to the diseases of old-age, a way to activate the new brain-gene.